-Inspiring Health With Compliance
+Inspiring Health with Compliance

-It is our Mission to inspire health and make it easy as Arizona's trusted leader in delivering affordable, innovative, and accessible healthcare solutions.
+It is our mission to Inspire Health and Make It Easy as Arizona's trusted leader in delivering affordable, innovative, and accessible healthcare solutions.
 In order to achieve this mission, we collaboratively engage in building honest relationships with our customers, suppliers, vendors, and providers.

-By collectively engaging in building relationships, we uphold our Values.
-We are dedicated in doing our part in making the state of Arizona a healthier place for all.
-We are caring by always putting customers first and are accountable fulfilling all of our commitments.
+By collectively engaging in building relationships, we uphold our values.
+We are dedicated to doing our part in making the state of Arizona a healthier place for all.
+We are caring by always putting customers first and we are accountable, fulfilling all of our commitments.
 We strive to be curious and embrace the opportunity to learn and innovate while being inclusive and embracing our differences.
-We must be collaborative by listening and communicating to achieve shared goals.
+And we are collaborative by listening to and communicating with each other to achieve shared goals.

-We conduct our business activities in a transparent, open and truthful manner.
+We conduct our business activities in a transparent, open, and truthful manner.
 We do not sacrifice our compliance and ethics concerns in order to accomplish personal or corporate goals.

-By making compliance and ethics a part of our routine responsibilities (on and off the job), we can inspire health and make it easy by providing the best value in health insurance and related health services efficiently to improve the quality of life for Arizonans.
+By making compliance and ethics a part of our routine responsibilities (on and off the job), we can Inspire Health and Make It Easy by providing the best value in health insurance and related health services efficiently to improve the quality of life for Arizonans.